 Not just the Aussies, but the Japanese, Koreans, and the Chinese also love Australian beef.
 It tastes good and is packed with nutrients like protein, Vitamin B12, Zinc, Iron, and long chain Omega 3 fatty acids.
 You can find all about its nutritious goodness on australianbeef.com.au.
-This article will discuss what makes Aussie beef so popular around the world.
+This article will discuss what makes Australian beef so popular around the world.

 The Magic of Genetic Engineering

-Types of Cattle
+Types of Cattle in Australia

 The cattle heads are divided into two wide varieties, grain-fed and grass-fed.
 Grain-fed beef is when the cattle are fed a highly balanced diet for a specific number of days.
 It can be short-fed (100-150 days), medium-fed (150-200 days), or long-fed (200+ days).
-A well-balanced diet contributes to enhanced marbling and results in highly juicy, tender, and flavourful beef.
+A well-balanced diet contributes to enhanced marbling and results in highly juicy, tender, and flavorful beef.
 It also allows for consistent production.

-Grassfed beef is fattened only on pastures.
+Grass-fed beef is fattened only on pastures.
 The demand for grass-fed beef is rising significantly, as more people are switching to organic foods.
 Increased awareness of grass-fed meat’s health benefits has led to an increase of 5% in U.S. exports.
 Because they are raised only on pastures, they are low in fat and cholesterol and high in omega-3 fatty acids.
 Due to seasonal variations and geographic conditions, the quality of the meat is highly variable.

 The beef industry in the country prides itself on the quality of produce and invests over AUD13 million in research and development of sustainable practices.
-The farmers are highly progressive and at the forefront, adopting the latest production technologies.
+The farmers in Australia are highly progressive and at the forefront, adopting the latest production technologies.

 Robust Meat Grading System

 The Australian meat grading system is uniform across the country unlike any other.
 It is called the Meat Standards Australia (MAS) and provides information about the grades and recommended cooking methods.
-The chiller assessment is the company’s way of assessing and labelling the meat according to its rib fat, meat colour, marbling, fat colour, and eye muscle area.
+The chiller assessment is the company’s way of assessing and labelling the meat according to its rib fat, meat color, marbling, fat color, and eye muscle area.
 This results in knowing exactly where your meat came from and whether it is grass-fed or grain-fed.

-When you buy your next batch of meat, you can read the label to know its origin and quality.
-You can visit australianbeef.com.au for tips on cooking beef and some mouth-watering recipes.
+When you buy your next batch of beef online, you can read the label to know its origin and quality.
+You can visit australianbeef.com.au for tips on cooking Australian beef and some mouth-watering recipes.